Author Guidelines

 Abbreviations

-Standard abbreviations should be used throughout the manuscript.
-All nonstandard abbreviations should be kept to a minimum and must be defined in the text following their first use.
+Standard abbreviations should be used throughout.
+Nonstandard abbreviations should be minimized and defined at first use.